thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/opcua-connector/opcua-identity-username-config.md

 | password      | **5Tr0nG?@$sW0rD** | Password for logging into the OPC-UA server. |
 | ---           |                    |                                              |

-This part of configuration will look like:
+This part of configuration will look like this:

 ```json
     "identity": {